Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 Osteoarthritis is the most common form of arthritis that often affects the knee.
 Osteoarthritis is a condition in which the cartilage around the joint wears down and can’t protect the bones that make up the joint.
 In osteoarthritis, loss of the joint synovial fluid contributes to joint pain and stiffness.
-Synovial fluid is a naturally occurring substance found within the joints to act as a lubricant to enable bones to move smoothly over each other and as a shock absorber.
-Gel shots, or viscosupplementation, is where a gel-like fluid called hyaluronic acid (HA) is injected into your joint to act as synovial fluid.
+Synovial fluid is a naturally occurring substance found within the joints which acts as a lubricant to enable bones to move smoothly over each other and as a shock absorber.
+Gel shots, or viscosupplementation, involve the injection of a gel-like fluid called hyaluronic acid (HA) into your joint to act as synovial fluid.
 Injecting “gel shots” to the damaged, arthritic joint can help facilitate movement and reduce pain.
 Pain reduction can last up to 6 months.

 What are the differences between gel shots and corticosteroid shots?